We Might Regret This

 We Might Regret This is a British comedy drama television series created by and starring Kyla Harris about a thirty-something Canadian tetraplegic woman who moves to London.

-In October 2024, We Might Regret This was renewed for two more six-part series.
+It premiered on 19 August 2024 on BBC Two.
+The second series began production in June 2025, and was released on 25 February 2026.

 Premise

-Freya (Harris) is a Canadian tetraplegic woman in her thirties when she moves to London to live with Abe (Boyd).
-Freya requires constant personal assistance to provide her care but after not successfully finding an appropriate Personal Assistant (PA) for this intimate role in London invites her chaotic and impulsive best friend Jo (Saurel) to take the job.
+Freya is a Canadian tetraplegic woman in her thirties when she moves to London to live with Abe.
+She requires constant personal assistance to provide her care, but after not being able to find an appropriate personal assistant, invites her best friend Jo to take the job.